Quitting Crack Cocaine

-Crack is a form of cocaine that has been further been processed into solid rock crystals that can then be smoked.1 Smoking crack produces a brief but intense euphoria and a surge in energy, which is followed by a crash and a strong urge to use more.1
+Crack cocaine is a form of cocaine that is processed into solid rock crystals that can then be smoked.1 Smoking crack produces a brief but intense euphoria and a surge in energy, which is followed by a crash and a strong urge to use more.1

 Benefits of Quitting Crack